bcf30/notjpegai/README.md

 # NotJpegAi... but the idea is close enough!

 A PyTorch-based neural image compression pipeline using the CompressAI MeanScaleHyperprior architecture.
-Supports end-to-end training, compression to a cleverly-named binary format (`.ramiro`), decompression back to PNG, and evaluation against JPEG baselines with rate-distortion curve generation.
+Uses the cleverly-named binary format (`.ramiro`).

 Default settings are on the safer side as my computer runs an RTX 2060 with 16GB RAM.